• plumbing heating and air alliance member

 Another marketing KPI for HVAC companies is Google Search Console clicks, which can be tracked daily, weekly, monthly, and yearly.

-The first step is setting up your HVAC business website on Google Search Console so it can track your clicks and impressions.
+The first step is to set up your HVAC business website on Google Search Console, allowing it to track your clicks and impressions.

 As a local HVAC company, most of your clicks will come from long-tail queries, so you should ignore the “click-through-rate” statistic because it doesn’t account for these terms.